Lots of my clients are getting help to scale their businesses more rapidly with virtual support, usually in the form of freelancers. 📈

 2. What will be different in six months’ time?

 It’s incredibly useful to get down on paper what you expect to be different as a result of your new hire.

 If you envisage being freed up from the day-to-day managing of your social media, then perhaps it’s a VA you’re after?

 On the other hand, if you’re expecting to win new clients, then an OBM might be right for you.

-To structure your strategy, download my FREE HIRING CHEAT SHEET with my proven system to help you make an epic hire.
+To structure your strategy, download my FREE HIRING STRATEGY WORKBOOK with my proven system to help you make an epic hire.

 PROTECT YOUR BUSINESS FROM A VA OR OBM

 Okay, so I’m not suggesting your VA or OBM is a menacing character that you must defend yourself against. ⚔

 My point is this: 👉 whether you get a VA or an OBM, that person is eventually going to know a lot about you and your business.
 They’ll be in a privileged position, with access to passwords, financial information, client lists, and more!